Park Rapids, Minnesota: Major highways

 U.S. Highway 71 and Minnesota State Highway 34 are two of the main routes through Park Rapids.
 Highway 34 was expanded in 2008 into a five-lane route through the city.
 Downtown Main Avenue has street "center parking".
-Highway 71 and Main Street were reconstructed during the summer of 2009.
+Highway 71 and Main Street were reconstructed in 2009.

 Geography

 According to the United States Census Bureau, the city has an area of 6.81 sqmi, of which 6.59 sqmi is land and 0.22 sqmi is water.
 The Fish Hook River flows through the city, which is surrounded by three lakes: Fish Hook, Long, and Potato.

 Climate

 Park Rapids has a humid continental climate (Köppen Dwb), with warm summers and long, cold snowy winters.